The Knowledge You Expect. The Compassion You Deserve.

 Knowledgeable Child Support Attorneys Serving El Paso County, CO

-Our experience and confidence show in the courtroom to be sure—a member of our team has been named to the Super Lawyers® Rising Stars® list and we are a National Academy of Family Law Attorneys Top 10 firm.
+Our experience and confidence show in the courtroom to be sure—a member of our team has been named to the Super Lawyers® Rising Stars® list, and we are a National Academy of Family Law Attorneys Top 10 firm.
 For many years running, our attorneys and our law firm have achieved Client Choice Awards and other professional recognition based on our reputation, experience, and results.

 During your legal separation, divorce, or custody proceedings, it’s imperative that child support is addressed and that you and the court have provided for your children.

-Calculating Child Support in Colorado Springs
+Simplifying the Calculation of Child Support in Colorado Springs

 Colorado uses a joint responsibility model for child support.
 Based on the combined income of the parties, Colorado applies a statutory child support obligation and then shares that financial obligation between the parents based on a proportion of income and adjusting for the number of overnights exercised by each parent according to the custody plan or parenting plan.